-How Sibelco Uses AI Video Tools for Leadership Communication
+How Sibelco uses AI video tools for leadership communication

-For 150+ years, Sibelco has been a global material solutions company, specialising in the extraction and processing of industrial minerals.
-Headquartered in Belgium with operations worldwide, including Europe, North America, South America and Asia, Sibelco is committed to sustainability and innovation, continually enhancing its processes and products to meet evolving customer needs while minimising environmental impact.
+For over 150 years, Sibelco has been a global material solutions company, specializing in the extraction and processing of industrial minerals.
+Headquartered in Belgium with operations worldwide, including Europe, North America, South America, and Asia, Sibelco is committed to sustainability and innovation, continually enhancing its processes and products to meet evolving customer needs while minimizing environmental impact.

 Jean-Marie Petit, Digital Learning Manager at Sibelco, shared how the traditional process of creating internal training videos often takes months of production time.
-However, with HeyGen, his team significantly increased efficiency, aligning their efforts with the company’s mission to deliver safe and informative training materials that would streamline their supply chain production.
+However, with HeyGen, his team significantly boosted efficiency, aligning their efforts with the company’s mission to deliver safe and informative training materials that would ease the process of their supply chain production.

 The challenge